-Phishing emails are cyber criminals’ biggest weapons when it comes to stealing people’s personal data.
+Phishing emails are among cyber criminals’ biggest weapons when it comes to stealing people’s personal data.

 Whoever they claim to be, cyber criminals’ goal is to make you believe that their message is legitimate and to do as they instruct.